rejvi/adn-sms-intelligence-plugin/README.md

 # ADNsms Intelligence Plugin for Wordpress Version : 1.0.0

-Tags:  SMS Alert,SMS Notification,SMS Plugin,ADN SMS Plugins,ADNsms Intelligence Plugin,ADN WordPress Plugin
-Requires at least: 4.7
-Tested up to: 4.9
-Stable tag: 1.0.0
-WooCommerce Version: 3.0+
-Requires PHP: 5.6+
-License: GPLv3

-A plugin for sending SMS notification after login registration placing orders using WooCommerce

-# Description

 This is an Intelligence Plugin.
-By Using this plugin customer can get notification after login registration placing order via sms using ADNsms Intelligence Plugin.
+By Using this plugin customer can get notification after registration,password reset,placing order via sms using ADNsms Intelligence Plugin.

 # Features